- MA (Aberdeen)

 Research Degree Supervision

-PhD Thesis Title -"Psychological wellbeing following miscarriage across the life span: the moderating effects of locus of control and social support from a salutogenic perspective".
-Anne-Marie Rennie - Completed December 2015
+- PhD Thesis title: "Psychological wellbeing following miscarriage across the life span: the moderating effects of locus of control and social support from a salutogenic perspective".
+Dr Anne-Marie Rennie - Completed December 2015

-PhD Thesis Title - "Maternal drinking and smoking, Its nature, prevalence and outcomes to mother and infant."
-Eilidh Duncan - Completed July 2011
+- PhD Thesis title: "Maternal drinking and smoking, Its nature, prevalence and outcomes to mother and infant" Dr. Eilidh Duncan - Completed July 2011

-PhD Thesis Title - "Non-clinical factors influencing prescribing decisions among non-medical prescribers" Trudi McIntosh
+- PhD Thesis title: "Non-clinical factors influencing prescribing decisions among non-medical prescribers" Dr Trudi McIntosh – Completed 2018.

-PhD Thesis Title - "Reducing neonatal stay for abstinence syndrome and improving health outcomes for women and babies."
-Sonya McIvor – Completed July 2016.
+- PhD Thesis title: "Reducing neonatal stay for abstinence syndrome and improving health outcomes for women and babies".
+Dr Sonya McIvor – Completed July 2016.

 MCINTOSH T, STEWART D; FORBES-MCKAY K, MCCAIG D, AND CUNNINGHAM S. (2016).
 A systematic review of the influences on prescribing decision-making among non-medical prescribers in the United Kingdom.
 Family Practice. doi:10.1093/fampra/cmw085.